deezer/MultilingualMusicGenreEmbedding/README.md

 In this section, we explain how to reproduce the results reported in *Table 3* and *Table 4* of the article.

 ### Download data
 Data collected from DBpedia, namely the parallel corpus and music genre graph, could change over time.
-Consequently, we provide for download the version used in the experiments reported in the paper.
-We also provide the pre-computed music genre embeddings which could be used directly in the tag translation.
+Consequently, we provide for download the version used for the paper experiments.
+We also include the pre-computed music genre embeddings, which could be used directly in tag translation.
 More details about how to prepare the data and learn embeddings from scratch can be found in [Data preparation](#data-preparation) and [Music genre embedding](#music-genre-embedding) respectively.

 For the cross-source English-language music genre translation, we use the same parallel corpus as in our previous [ISMIR 2018 work](https://arxiv.org/abs/1907.08698), *Leveraging knowledge bases and parallel annotations for music genre translation*.
 We also provide for download the pre-computed translation tables used by baseline.
 For more information about how these tables are generated, please consult the [git repository](https://github.com/deezer/MusicGenreTranslation) of our previous work.

+The data is available [for download on Zenodo]().
+After download, the folder `data` should be place in the root folder containing the cloned code.

 ### Experiments